falkr/ttm4175/pages/networking-1-2020.md

 Edit this file and reboot to check the networking configurations have remained.

 :aside:
-You don't need to reboot your RPi to apply these setting, it's enough to restart the networking service but you need to type a bit more(e.g. `sudo ip link set eth1 down && sudo ip link set eth1 up` **or** `service networking restart`).
+You don't need to reboot your RPi to apply these settings, it's enough to restart the networking service but you need to type a bit more (e.g. `sudo ip link set eth1 down && sudo ip link set eth1 up` **or** `service networking restart`).